mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 ### Pre-rendering your app

-When you run `npm run dev`, you're actually performing server-side rendering.
+When you run `npm run dev`, you're using server-side rendering.
 Node runs a local development server and generates pages on-demand as you request them.

 But I promised you _pre-rendered_ pages.
 With pre-rendered pages, you don't even need a web server, because it's a set of static files.